Predictive variational inference: Learn the predictively optimal posterior distribution: Implementation and gradient evaluation

 \section{Implementation and gradient evaluation}

-Our PVI seems a natural idea, yet its optimization is nontrivial.
-This section provides practical stochastic gradient algorithms to implement PVI \eqref{eq_vi_obj} on three concrete scoring rules $S$ : the logarithmic, quadratic and continuous ranked probability score.
-We adopt the variational family to be a normalizing flow.
+PVI is a natural idea, but its optimization is nontrivial.
+This section provides practical stochastic gradient algorithms to implement PVI \eqref{eq_vi_obj} on four concrete scoring rules $S$: the logarithmic, quadratic, interval and continuous ranked probability score.

 The PVI objective \eqref{eq_vi_obj} contains two terms.
 The regularization term is the usual ELBO (posterior regularizer) or part of the ELBO (prior regularizer), hence its gradient with respect to the variational parameter $\phi$ is straightforward.
-The first term in \eqref{eq_vi_obj} is a summation: $U(\phi)\coloneqq \sum_{i=1}^n S\left(\int p(\cdot|\theta) q_{\phi}(\theta) d\theta, y_i\right). $ In stochastic optimization, in each iteration we sample a mini-batch of $\theta_1, \dots, \theta_M$ draws from the variational density $q_\phi(\theta)$.
-To iteratively update $\phi$, we need to evaluate the gradient $\frac{d }{d \phi }U(\phi)$.
-As an overview, we summarize the evaluation of $U(\phi)$ and the gradient $\frac{d }{d \phi }U(\phi)$ in Table~\ref{tab:scores}.
+The first term in \eqref{eq_vi_obj} is a summation: $R(\phi)\coloneqq \sum_{i=1}^n S\left(\int p(\cdot|\theta) q_{\phi}(\theta) d\theta, y_i\right). $ In stochastic optimization, in each iteration we sample a mini-batch of $\theta_1, \dots, \theta_M$ draws from the variational density $q_\phi(\theta)$.
+To iteratively update $\phi$, we need to evaluate the gradient $\frac{d }{d \phi }R(\phi)$.
+As an overview, we summarize the evaluation of $R(\phi)$ and the gradient $\frac{d }{d \phi }R(\phi)$ in Table~\ref{tab:scores}.
 We defer theoretical claims and algorithm details to the Supplement \ref{sec:all_proofs}.